Dual Enrollment for Home School Students

 Articulation Agreement Process

-Step 1: Articulation Agreement Process (completed annually)
+Step 1: Articulation Agreement Process (completed every academic year)

 Submit the following items as part of the Home School Dual Enrollment Articulation Agreement application for each student: